MassaHex/MCTrailerRemake-1.18.2/README.md

 ### Sheep Consistency : <a href="https://www.curseforge.com/minecraft/mc-mods/sheep-consistency">https://www.curseforge.com/minecraft/mc-mods/sheep-consistency</a>
 I would recommend deleting this mod.
 I'm not sure how it got here.
 Also, it causes bugs with the sheep and doesn't help contribute at all.
 ### Nyf's Spiders : <a href="https://www.curseforge.com/minecraft/mc-mods/nyfs-spiders">https://www.curseforge.com/minecraft/mc-mods/nyfs-spiders</a>
-This mod makes spiders climb on walls more realistically similar to the Trailer.
+This mod makes spiders climb on walls more realistically similar to the trailer.
 For this mod to work it must be in a Local World.
 ### Visuality : <a href="https://www.curseforge.com/minecraft/mc-mods/visuality">https://www.curseforge.com/minecraft/mc-mods/visuality</a>
 This mod is similar to Effective but does not focus on the ocean and focuses more on mobs, and ores.

 ## Resource Packs

+### Another Bare Bones PBR (Discontinued) : <a href="https://www.curseforge.com/minecraft/texture-packs/another-bare-bones-pbr">https://www.curseforge.com/minecraft/texture-packs/another-bare-bones-pbr</a>
+This gives the Bare Bones texture pack more depth making it look 3D.
+### Bare Bones Stacks : <a href="https://www.curseforge.com/minecraft/texture-packs/bare-bones-stacks">https://www.curseforge.com/minecraft/texture-packs/bare-bones-stacks</a>
+This resource pack is not needed but can be added if you choose so.
+### Bare Bones : <a href="https://www.curseforge.com/minecraft/texture-packs/bb">https://www.curseforge.com/minecraft/texture-packs/bb</a>
+This resource pack is the base of this entire Trailer Remake.
+This pack makes replaces all Minecraft textures with the look of the trailer.
+### Barebones Bossbars : <a href="https://www.curseforge.com/minecraft/texture-packs/fancier-bossbars">https://www.curseforge.com/minecraft/texture-packs/fancier-bossbars</a>
+This resource pack is not needed either but can be added if you choose so.
+### Fresh Animations : <a href="https://www.curseforge.com/minecraft/texture-packs/fresh-animations">https://www.curseforge.com/minecraft/texture-packs/fresh-animations</a>
+This resource pack requires optifine but also is important for the look of the trailer.